pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 experimented with for the Professional Development Activity assignment in class.
 While there does still appear to be some remnants of Maven still associated with the project, I was able to get the deployment to work along with the servlet access, so that's great.
 Now I need to go to bed.

+## Week 7

+3/1/2021

+Time Spend: TBD

+This week, I have spent time working out issues identified in the code review.
+I also started implementing user roles so that there can be admin permissions associated with the web application.
+There were quite a few issues to work out with the set up, but nothing caught me up for very long.